Murat-Karakaya/global-chat/README.md

 # Global Chat
+## About
-Global chat is a non-profit platform to communicate with others
+Global Chat is a non-profit platform where you can post questions for everyone to see.
+Don't hesitate to lend a helping hand or ask for assistance when you're feeling stuck.